TISUnion/Locations/README.md

 * !!loc del <name> - delete waypoint, match whole word only
 * !!loc <keyword> - returns all the waypoints containing <keyword>
 * !!loc - list all the waypoints

+You can click on any coordinate to teleport